Channels with Input-Correlated Synchronization Errors: Capacity theorems for channels with input-correlated synchronization errors

 \begin{lemma} We have

-\end{lemma} The proof of this lemma relies on the following simple but useful fact about information densities, due to Dobrushin~\cite{Dob67}. \begin{lemma}[\cite{Dob67}] Let $\phi:\cA\to\cB$ be a deterministic function with $\cA$ and $\cB$ finite sets, and write $M_\phi = \max_{z\in\cB} |\phi^{-1}(z)|$ for the size of the largest preimage of $\phi$.
-Let $A$ be supported on $\cA$, and define $B=\phi(A)$.
-Then,
+\end{lemma} The proof of this lemma relies on the following simple but useful fact about information densities, due to Dobrushin~\cite{Dob67}.
+Since Dobrushin's paper is in Russian and a translation is hard to find, for completeness we present a proof in \cref{sec:proof-id-dob-gen}. \begin{lemma}[{\cite[Equation (4.3)]{Dob67}}] Let $\phi:\cA\to\cB$ be a function where $\cA$ and $\cB$ are countable sets, and suppose that $|\phi^{-1}(z)|\leq M_\phi$ for all $z\in\cB$.
+Let $A$ be supported on $\cA$ and define $B=\phi(A)$.
+Then, for any discrete random variable $X$ arbitrarily correlated with $A$, we have\footnote{ Dobrushin~\cite[Equation (4.3)]{Dob67} claims a $\log M_\phi$ upper bound instead of the $2\log M_\phi$ upper bound stated in \cref{lem:id-dob-gen}.
+However, as far as we can tell, the argument presented in \cite{Dob67} only guarantees the latter weaker bound.
+This difference is immaterial to our application of \cref{lem:id-dob-gen}.}

 \end{lemma}

 We are now ready to proceed with the proof of \cref{lem:id-rem-star-gen}. \begin{proof}[Proof of \cref{lem:id-rem-star-gen}] The first equality follows from the fact that